Guess the cheese flavour by the size of its holes: A cosmological test using the abundance of Popcorn voids: Introduction

 A popular family of void finders are those based on feature analysis in the matter density field \citep{platen_2007,ZOBOVpaper,VIDEpaper}.
 The concept here is to look for basins surrounded by bridges of matter.
 This is the case, for instance, of void finders based on watershed transformations, which by making an analogy between the matter density field with topographic maps, define voids as the regions where the falling water eventually drain.
 They have the advantage of assuming no shape for the void, as it is defined by the basin surfaces naturally conforming to the filament walls surrounding the low density regions.
 This definition of a void, based on the density field characteristics of the surrounding matter, is useful in some research contexts, although it can also have some disadvantages in other contexts.
 Some important properties of the velocity field in voids are not guaranteed by this definition, because the density field of matter within the void region is not completely constrained.
 In particular, the velocity field divergence within these basins may be negative, rather than the expected positive behaviour, due to the presence of high densities within these regions.
 In other words, and perhaps going too far in the analogy, the possible presence of islands within basins can result in regions with a higher integrated density than is expected for a void region.

 Another criterion widely used in the literature is to define voids through its dynamics, that is, using the characteristics of the tidal or velocity fields in these regions \citep{hahn_2007,lavaux_2010,elyiv_2015}.
 Because voids are underdense respecting to the average density of the Universe, they are expected to expand at a faster rate than the rest of the Universe, which is often called a super-Hubble expansion \citep{SvdW}.
 Then voids regions can be thought as zones of positive divergence in the velocity field.
 Equivalently, in perturbation theory they can be associated with regions where the gravity tidal field has only positive eigenvalues.
-Both type of criteria, based on velocity or tidal field, can be used in simulations, defining physically meaningful regions, however its applications to galaxy surveys is somewhat difficult.
+Both type of criteria, based on velocity or tidal field, can be used in simulations, defining physically meaningful regions, however its application to galaxy surveys could be somewhat difficult without the use of reconstruction methods to infer the tidal and velocity fields from the galaxy positions in redshift space.

 Finally, we will consider a third family of void finders, those that define a void as an integrated underdensity in a given volume \citep{hoyle_2002,colberg_2005,padilla_2005,brunino_2007,svfpaper}.
 Generally speaking, a parametric template shape is defined as a window function and then convolved on the matter or tracer field, looking for regions with density below to a given threshold.
 This is usually done by using a sphere of variable radius centred somewhere (either randomly or at low-density local minima) and calculating the total amount of matter or tracers within it.
 Voids are then defined as the largest regions, generally non-overlapping each other, with a negative density contrast below a certain parameter.
-This class of finders are usually referred to as Spherical void finders.
+This class of finders are usually referred to as spherical void finders.